denizetkar/alpha-chess/docs/architecture.md

   - **Piece Positions:** Separate planes for each type of piece (Pawn, Knight, Bishop, Rook, Queen, King) for both White and Black (12 planes total).
   - **Castling Rights:** Planes indicating which castling rights are available for both White and Black.
   - **En Passant Target Square:** A plane indicating the square where an en passant capture is possible.
-  - **Halfmove Clock:** A plane or numerical feature representing the number of halfmoves since the last capture or pawn advance, used for the fifty-move rule.
+  - **Halfmove Clock:** A plane representing the number of halfmoves since the last capture or pawn advance, normalized to a value between 0 and 1.
-  - **Fullmove Number:** A numerical feature indicating the current fullmove number.
+  - **Fullmove Number:** A plane indicating the current fullmove number, normalized to a value between 0 and 1.
   - **Move History (Optional but Recommended):** To capture temporal information and handle situations like threefold repetition, a few previous board states (e.g., the last 8 half-moves) will be stacked as additional input planes.
 This helps the network understand the context of the current position.

+The total number of planes will be 21 (12 for pieces + 2 for player to move + 4 for castling rights + 1 for en passant + 1 for halfmove clock + 1 for fullmove number).